draftm0de/kernel.deployment/.github/actions/build-commit-tag/README.md

 # actions/build-commit-tag

 ## description
-Calculate the next version based on the given target branch.<br>
+Determine the next version number by analyzing the specified target branch.
+The process evaluates existing tags and versioning patterns to increment the appropriate component (major, minor, or patch) based on the rules and current state of the repository.<br>

 _related actions_
 - [actions/convert-branch-to-version](../convert-branch-to-version/README.md)